caojacky91-cmyk/ebt/CONTRIBUTING.md

    Leave comments betwheen the code of e.js.

 3. You will:
-   Leave all scripts content shortest as possible (execepting comments & following the Conventions (1:2))
+   Leave all scripts content shortest as possible, following the Conventions (1:2) (excepting comments)

 Conventions (1:2)
   1. All the data variables (at d.js) must start with "e"